serpent213/devenv_new/README.md

 * **minio** - MinIO object storage (S3-compatible)
 * **npm** - Node.js runtime with npm
 * **bun** - Bun runtime/package manager

+The generator is built to be [easily extendable](https://github.com/serpent213/devenv_new/tree/master/priv), by creating an `.eex` template file and adding it to the look-up table in `devenv.new.ex`.

 ## Examples